Fall 2010 Semester Program with Nazareth College of

 coordinator,

-- pick-up service,
+- pick-up and drop-off service,

-- a "Welcome package" (including a City Map, the STUDIENFORUM BERLIN's Student Handbook "Discover Berlin", several brochures
+- a "Welcome package" (including a City Map, the STUDIENFORUM BERLIN's Student Handbook "Discover Berlin", several brochures,

 etc.),

-- accommodation with host families and two meals per day,
+- accommodation with host families,

-- welcome and goodbye dinner,
+- welcome and farewell dinner,

 - sightseeing tours in Berlin and Potsdam,

-- special group trips to
+- special group trips to Dresden, Weimar, Buchenwald, Erfurt, Slubice (Poland)

 and Prague